JordiSubirana/ATEMA/README.md

 ## Install

-A _Makefile_ system allow you to easily build the library of each module and a global one.
-The Makefile also build the examples in the bin repository.
+A _makefile_ system allow you to easily build the library of each module and a global one.
+The makefile also build the examples in the bin directory.
 The only prerequisite is a compatible C++11 compiler.

 ## Examples

-You can find in the [examples repository](https://github.com/JordiSubirana/ATEMA/tree/master/examples) a lot of sources showing different ways to use **ATEMA**.
+You can find in the [examples directory](https://github.com/JordiSubirana/ATEMA/tree/master/examples) a lot of sources showing different ways to use **ATEMA**.
 _Some screenshots will appear there soon._